Medically reviewed on Jul 7, 2018

 - Have an allergy to the medications used.

-Surgical abortion may be an option for women who want to end a pregnancy but can't have a medical abortion.
+A surgical procedure called a dilation and curettage (D&C) may be an option for women who can't have a medical abortion.

 How you prepare

 If you're considering a medical abortion, meet with your doctor to discuss the procedure.
-If your doctor is willing to perform an abortion, he or she will likely:
+Your doctor will likely:

 - Evaluate your medical history and overall health